bjlkeng/bjlkeng.github.io/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding/index.rst

 distribution, the sample we decode should *sort of* random.
-The nice part about this trick is that we're still going to encode :math:`\bf z` as usual so any bits we've popped off the bitstream to generate our pseudo-random sample, we get "back" (that is, don't require to be on the bitstream anymore).
+The nice part about this trick is that we're still going to encode :math:`\bf z` as usual so any bits we've popped off the bitstream to generate our pseudo-random sample, we get "back" (that is, aren't require to be on the bitstream anymore).
 This *reduces* the effective average size of encoding each datum + latent variables.

 .. figure:: /images/bbans_bb_decode.png